Lentern/mods/README.md

 # The Best Performance (and Quality-of-Life) Mods for Minecraft
 This is the most up-to-date list of the mods that I personally use while playing Minecraft.
 From tripling performance to revamped menus, these mods improve your gameplay experience without changing vanilla gameplay.

 If you see an ❌ next to a version (eg: "1.19.4 ❌"), that means that the mod is not updated for that version (as far as I know).
 If there is a ✔, it is updated.

+## Why can't I download these all in one ZIP file?
+Why do I have to download them all individually?
+Not every mod is legally allowed to be distributed in modpacks.
+Some mods' license agreements say you can't include their mod in a modpack without explicit permission, and that really isn't worth it here.
+Plus, mods get outdated quickly, and, unlike in a proper modpack, it's important to keep all of these mods updated.
+So, I don't want to make a legally questionable ZIP file full of mods that will be outdated the next day.
+Downloading each mod individually is the best way to have the best in-game experience.

 ## Notices
 * I have listed required mods, meaning I've only listed mods that another mod will ***need*** for the game to start